AUSTRALIAN CLIENTS FILING OVERSEAS

 The Madrid Protocol

 Australia is party to an international treaty called the Madrid Protocol.
-Filing international trade marks utilizing the Madrid system, allows for the filing of trade mark applications in a number of countries in one application.
+Filing international trade marks utilising the Madrid system, allows for the filing of trade mark applications in a number of countries in one application.
 Our firm files the application directly, and it is only necessary to engage foreign Associates if an objection is raised in a particular country.
 In that case, we need to engage a foreign firm to enter as your representative in that country and prosecute the application on your behalf.

 It is also possible to make subsequent designations under the Madrid Protocol, if you wish to add countries to the international registration at a later date.